-"You sit down because I've told you too and I'm pregnant and I can't remain standing up for a minute longer."
+"You sit down because I've told you too and I'm three months pregnant and I can't remain standing up for a minute longer."
 Harry hissed.

 "They know how delicate he is?
 How to care for him as a Faerie?"
 Kailen asked with deep concern.